pootsbook/crossingtherubicon/_posts/2021-06-02-form-formation-developer-experience.md

 ---
 layout: post
-title: "Form Formations: Developer Experience"
+title: "Form Formation: Developer Experience"
 ---

 While talking to a reader of the blog about my research so far, he mentioned a pet peeve when working with form libraries.